So, What Is Structured Literacy?

 - Explicit – The teacher gives a direct and clear explanation for each new concept during explicit instruction.
 Instruction should be enhanced with multi-sensory strategies to involve the visual, auditory, and tactile/kinesthetic senses in learning to improve memory.

 - Diagnostic – Continuous formative assessment informs progress monitoring and allows teachers to measure outcomes and make decisions for prescriptive teaching and differentiation.

 Up to 50 percent of children require direct, or explicit, instruction to learn to read proficiently, while up to 15 percent of children need explicit instruction to learn to read.
 Each sound and symbol is taught in isolation (as a discrete unit) until children can manipulate the sounds and symbols to create words and sentences independently.

 Some children learn to read regardless of the type of reading instruction received.
-Approximately 40 percent of children learn to read relatively easy with broad, or implicit, instruction.
+Approximately 40 percent of children learn to read relatively easily with broad, or implicit, instruction.
 These students can recognize patterns and words as a whole.
-However, all children still benefit from direct instruction to reach their maximum reading potential.
+However, all children still benefit from explicit instruction to reach their maximum reading potential.

 Be sure to check out the rest of our blog series on Structured Literacy vs. Balanced Literacy:

 - What Is Balanced Literacy?
 Part 2 of Structured Literacy vs. Balanced Literacy